-The financial statements are designed to provide readers with a broad overview of the District's finances.
-The statements provide both short-term and long-term information about the financial position which helps readers determine whether Whitworth Water District's position has improved or deteriorated during the fiscal year.
-This report consists of the Statement of Net Position, Statement of Revenue, Expense and Change in Fund Net Position, Notes to the Financial Statements, and Cash Flow Statement.
+The financial statements are designed to provide a broad overview of the District's finances.
+The statements provide both short-term and long-term information about the financial position and helps determine whether the District's position has improved or deteriorated during the fiscal year.
+This report consists of the Statement of Net Position, Statement of Revenue, Expense and Change in Fund Net Position, Notes to the Financial Statements, and Statement of Cash Flow.

 Statement of Net Position: Presents information on all of the District's assets and liabilities, with the difference between the two reported as Net Position.
 Over time, increases or decreases in net position may indicate whether the financial position of the District is improving or deteriorating.
-The Statement presents information on how the net position (difference between assets and liabilities) changed during the fiscal year and consists of three components: (1) invested in capital assets, net of related debt; (2) restricted assets; and (3) unrestricted assets.
+The Statement presents information on how the net position (difference between assets and liabilities) changed during the fiscal year and consist of the following components: invested in capital assets, net of related debt; restricted assets; and unrestricted assets.